tsmean/experimental/README.md

 # Discalimer

 **Note that this project is still in furious development (pre-alpha) and only a glimpse of it’s full potential is publicly visible today.
 To get notified when the next major public release is ready, [sign up to this mailing list](http://http://eepurl.com/cXa2aP).
-To apply for alpha testing, visit www.tsmean.com/alpha.**
+To apply for alpha testing, visit www.tsmean.com/alpha.
+To read more about the project, visit www.tsmean.com.**

 <hr>